Virajpunjani786/Splunk-Deployment-Threat-Detection-Lab/README.md

 My progress through the version 1 challenge.

 I just want to give credit to those at Splunk involved in making the Boss of the SOC - version 1.
 I do not want to spoil anything for those who have not completed the lab, but it made me enjoy this one because of the storyline.
-Click the link to each scenario to follow along with me as I work through the case.
+Here in this reposiotry I have gone through both scenarios of the boss of the soc version 1.

 I originally completed the lab on https://bots.splunk.com and then set up a virtual machine using VirtualBox.
 I used Ubuntu 20.04 LTS and installed Splunk's Enterprise deb file.
 I then downloaded the data set from https://github.com/splunk/botsv1.
 GitHub also has a list of apps you should install.
 I extracted the 9.3GB data set and added it to Splunk.
 Now we can play with Splunk's SPL queries and work through the case.